MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableRestorePoint
-Remove whether to disable scanning of restore points.
+Indicates that the cmdlet removes whether to disable scanning of restore points.

 ```yaml
 Type: SwitchParameter